osilander/bacterial-genomics-intro/ngs-assembly/index.rst

 -------

 In this section we will use our skill on the command-line interface to create a genome assembly from sequencing data.
-We will perform three types of assebmlies:
+We will constructing three types of assebmlies:
 A short-read only assembly (with Illumina data); a long-read only assembly (with Oxford Nanopore data);
 and a "hybrid" assembly (using both Illumina and Oxford Nanopore data).